suborbital/docs/website/docs/reactr/guide.md

 # Get started with Reactr 🚀

-Once you've gotten the basics of Reactr, follow along here to learn what makes it so powerful.
+Reactr is the underlying component that provides the runtime for executing the individual WebAssembly functions, the [Runnables](atmo/concepts/runnables).
+Once you've picked up on the [basics of Runnables](atmo/usage/creating-runnables), follow along here to learn what makes Reactr so powerful.

 ## Runnables pt.
 2